Quantum complexity in gravity, quantum field theory, and quantum information science: Dialogue

-\textit{Complexio:} You mentioned earlier that the definition of quantum state complexity has ambiguities, depending on a gate set and a reference state.
+\textit{Complexio:} You mentioned earlier that the definition of quantum state complexity has ambiguities, and depends on a choice of gate set and a reference state.
 Does any guiding principle direct these choices?

 \textit{Sofia:} Yes: certain operations may be easier to implement, and certain states may be easier to prepare, than others in experiments.
-I can illustrate with two examples.
-First, a superconducting qubit's native Hamiltonian is conventionally set proportional to $\sigma_z$.
-Consequently, adding a $\sigma_z$ to the native Hamiltonian costs more control resources than adding a $\sigma_x$ or a $\sigma_y$~\cite{Brown:2019whu}.
+I can illustrate with an example.
 We should penalize difficult-to-implement generators.
-Distributed computing offers a second example of difficult operations: imagine performing a computation using multiple small quantum computers.
-The information processing remains highly coherent if one computer performs most of the computations.
+Distributed computing offers an example of difficult operations: imagine performing a computation using multiple small quantum computers, or on widely separated qubits.
+It is difficult to maintain quantum coherence across such separations.
+It is easiest to keep the information processing coherent if one computer performs most of the computations on local qubits.
 Any nonlocal operator, which acts on multiple nodes, deserves a large complexity penalty.

+In the alternative Krylov or spread complexity approaches, we can start with any operator or state.
+But \cite{Balasubramanian:2022tpr} proved that, for a given initial state, these approaches yield a unique notion of complexity by minimizing the spread of the operator or state over all possible bases describing the evolving system.
+In the case of spread complexity, different initial states (e.g., random states, thermal states, states localized on some eigenspace) can be used to probe different dynamical properties of the system.

 \textit{Complexio:} Interesting.
 I am excited to read whether we can simulate gravitational physics on a tabletop, using a quantum computer.

 \textit{Sagredo:} And let this be the final conclusion of our long discussion.
 Above all, I shall impatiently read this review, to learn more about recent developments in complexity.